-Very easy and with ingredients that we always have on hand.
-Also a classic on campsites.
+It is very easy and with ingredients that we always have on hand—also a classic on campsites.
 You can make them with white sauce, but the most traditional way in Chile is using cream from a can (media crema in the USA).
 It saves time and is the flavor we are used to.
-I prefer tuna canned in oil because it is tastier, but you can use canned in water too.
+I prefer tuna canned in oil because it is tastier, but you can use canned in water, too.

 Other traditional recipes with canned tuna or mackerel:Print

 - salt, oil, pepper, garlic